oshankz/Power-Bi/README.md

 This repository is my daily Power BI learning log where I document everything I practice and explore.
 The goal is to track progress, build consistency, and create a resource that I can revisit anytime.

 🔹 What’s inside
-Dashboards → Sample reports and visualizations I built DAX & Queries → Key formulas and queries I practiced Best Practices → Tips, shortcuts, and lessons from mistakes
+Dashboards → Sample reports and visualizations I built.
+DAX & Queries → Key formulas and queries I practiced.
+Best Practices → Tips, shortcuts, and lessons from mistakes.

 🔹 Why this repo?
-To stay consistent with learning Power BI
+To stay consistent with learning Power BI.
-To have a portfolio that reflects my growth
+To have a portfolio that reflects my growth.
-To help others who are also learning
+To help others who are also learning.

 🔹 Tools & Topics Covered
 Power BI Desktop